About Our Company, Policies, and Art Display Products

 Q. Do I need an electrical contractor to install the system?

-A. You are not legally obliged to use a licensed contractor with low voltage systems.
-Simple installations can be done by a handyman familiar with electrical systems, but if in doubt use a contractor.
+A. Our lighting products are designed for do-it-yourself or handyperson installation, but an electrician can be used if you desire.
+Our lighting systems use safe 12-volt power; you are not legally obliged to use a licensed contractor with low voltage systems, but if in doubt use a contractor.
 For any work on 120-volt wiring you must use a licensed contractor.

 Q. How does the current reach the lamp?

-A. Power is carried by a flat cable that is hidden in the channel on top of the wall-mounted track.
-When a light wand is locked into the track, sharp probes on the wand’s base penetrate the cable to draw the 12-volt power.
+A. Power is carried by a flat cable, hidden in the channel on top of the wall-mounted track.
+When a light wand is locked onto the track, sharp probes on the wand’s base penetrate the cable to draw 12-volt power.

 Q. How do I carry the power around corners?

 A. The power cable bends around the corners.
-We offer track corner covers to hide the cable or you can mitre the tracks to fit in a corner.
+We offer track corner covers to hide the cable or you can miter the tracks when they meet at a corner.

 Q. Are the lamps adjustable vertically?

 A. Yes.
 The lamp slides along the curved stainless steel rods so you can aim the light anywhere from 24 inches below the track down to floor level.
-Also, tracks should not be mounted higher than 9 feet above floor level when using the lighting system.
+For best results, tracks should not be mounted higher than 9 feet above floor level when using the lighting system.

 Q. Is the Gallery Lighting System the only lighting needed in a hanging area?

-A. No. The system is designed to highlight the art so you will still need to provide ambient lighting in the room.
+A. No. The system is designed to illuminate the art and not the surrounding area.
+You will still need to provide ambient lighting in the room.

 Q. Can the lights damage artwork?